cb125/Dynamics/bibliography.md

 Roberts, Craige.
 2017.
 Linguistic convention and the architecture of interpretation. *Analytic Philosophy* 58.4.
 418-439.
 A critique of Lepore and Stone's 2015 book, *Imagination and Convention*.
 Considering a wide range evidence from linguistics and psycholinguistics and beyond, Roberts argues for Gricean considerations as parallel to other constraints on meaning.

+Roberts, Craige.
+2021.
+Imperatives in a dynamic pragmatics.
+Manuscript.
+This account is essentially pragmatic in that a central aspect of the meaning of an imperative utterance—its apparent deontic force—is not given by its compositional, syntactico-semantic content, but instead arises from the interaction between that content and the pragmatics of the canonical use of imperative clauses.
+The semantics of imperatives, like that of other linguistic constituents, is static, with the usual truth conditional, compositional derivations.
+The dynamics, the way that content serves as an update on context, lies entirely in the pragmatics of use of the conventional content.

 Rothschild, Daniel.
 2017.
 A Trivalent Account of Anaphora and Presupposition.  *21st Amsterdam Colloquium* 21.
 Aims to extend trivalent goodness from presupposition projection to cover anaphora as